Baqend/guide/src/index.md

   .resultList(...)
 ```

-If you use more than one sort criterion, the order of the result depends on the order you called the sort options.
+If you use more than one sort criterion, the order of the result reflects the order in which the sort methods were
-The following query will list all active tasks before the inactive ones and sort the tasks by their name in ascending order.
+called.
+The following query will list all active tasks before the inactive ones and sort the tasks by their name in
+ascending order.
 ```js
 DB.Todo.find()
   .matches('name', /^My Todo/)